Research

 Overview

-My research interests are in probability theory, in particular statistical mechanics, with a special focus on the theory of point processes.
+My research interests are in probability theory, in particular (classical and quantum) statistical mechanics, with a special focus on the theory of point processes.
+In my work, I mainly deal with many-particle spatial systems inspired by physics, which can describe phase-transition phenomena.

 arXiv Google scholar ResearchGate